The Working Group Process

 - Protects critical habitat for species such as mule deer and elk, while providing flexibility for habitat restoration projects for species such as bighorn sheep and Gunnison sage-grouse.

-The coalition has now completed their initial recommendations and are presenting them to the community for review.
-Starting summer of 2017, the group will begin engaging the community in a robust conversation about the proposal and what it would mean for the future of public lands.
-The coalition believes that the following steps should be taken before any legislation is drafted:
+The coalition completed their initial recommendations and presented them to the community for review June of 2017.
+The group began engaging the community in a robust conversation about the proposal and what it would mean for the future of public lands.
+The coalition believes that the following steps should be taken before any legislation is drafted:.

 - The Gunnison County community and state and federal land management agencies have an opportunity to review and comment on the initial proposal.